Close

 Evidence-informed refers to “practice that is based on successful strategies that improve client outcomes and are derived from a combination of various sources of evidence, including client perspective, research, national guidelines, policies, consensus statements, expert opinion, and quality improvement data.”[2]

-Personal scope of practice refers to what is often “a subset of the overall scope of practice of a profession (professional scope) … A Member’s personal scope of practice begins with their education, but usually evolves over time as a result of their practice setting, clinical experience, and demonstrated competencies.”[4]
+Personal scope of practice refers to what is often “a subset of the overall scope of practice of a profession (professional scope) .and is influenced by factors such as their role within their specific practice setting.”[4]

 FOOTNOTES